 We were lucky enough to take a turtle tour onboard one of the resort’s motorboats.
 We have written all about it in a separate blog post.

 The Tranquillity Spa

-There is always far too much to say about spa treatments so another blog post coming very soon al about our time in the spa!
+There is always far too much to say about spa treatments so I wrote a whole review of the Tranquility Spa at The Club Barbados Review all about our time in the spa!

 If you are thinking of taking a trip to The Club Barbados, here is some information you might like to know:

 - For the best rates and latest offers, check out The Club Barbados’ website.

 - A taxi from the airport costs around £40.
 You can book at the official fixed rate stand just outside of the arrivals doors.

 - It is worth going to the induction meeting on your first morning as you’ll get a great rundown of all the activities that are included, and those that you’ll have to pay for.
 (Plus, Stephen who gave our talk was an awesome guy.)

 - Just up the coast in Hole Town is a rum shop called John Moore.
 Come here for chats with local Barbadians and a top-up of rum!